 We pursue topics related to the early Earth, lunar formation, the origin and evolution of Earth’s volatile budgets, chemical cycling between deep Earth and surface reservoirs, the nature of mantle heterogeneities and chemical constraints on geodynamics.Read More

-Our new paper about Xe isotopic constraints on volatile recycling was accepted at Nature -- watch this space for updates!
+Our new paper about Xe isotopic constraints on volatile recycling was accepted at Nature -- check out our blogpost linked above!

 Individuals interested in graduate or postdoctoral research should contact parai at wustl dot edu for more information.See all news posts